 #7 - 28 March 2019.

-At these meetings, the AGA was informed by the coordinator and WP leaders about the project status and the AGA discussed activities and policies.
+At these meetings, the AGA was informed by the coordinator and WP leaders about the project status and the AGA discussed and approved activities and policies.

 ASTERICS External Advisory Board

 The ASTERICS External Advisory Board (AEAB) met for the third time during the AGA-6 in November 2018 and participated in the AGA.
 The AEAB presented their findings to the AGA.
 The AEAB was positive about the project achievements and recommend to the ASTERICS project team about their future role in the European Open Science Cloud and the H2020 project ESCAPE.
 The written report of the AEAB can be found in Annex 1, (Section 5.1).